Examples of Retrofits

-Even though our lifts have a very minimal pit (from as small as 100mm), it is not always possible to create this when installing into an existing building.
+Even though our lifts have a very minimal pit (with the Q1 elevator requiring no pit), it is not always possible to create this when installing into an existing building.
 As the lift is often being included to provide either wheelchair access or at least, access for someone of limited mobility, having a step up into the lift is not an option (and also in breach of building codes).

 Options to weather protect an outdoor lift